 Course Description: Through this course we have tried to prepare the students for the industry.
 Most companies test mathematical and logical ability through an aptitude test.
 This subject aims at working on these skills of a student through strategies formulae and practice exercises.

 Lecture Hours per Week No. Of Weeks Total Hours Semester Credits 1 14 14 2

 Prerequisite Course(s): Fundamental knowledge of High School Mathematics.

+Semester-III

+Examination Scheme

-Lecture: 1 hour / week Internal Continuous Assessment (ICA): 50 Marks
+Internal Continuous Assessment (ICA): 50 Marks

-Unit-I: Arithmetic-1 No. of Lect. - 3, Marks: 10
+Unit-I: Arithmetic-1